 From time to time, all three key elements (world geography, mine infrastructure and mine ownership) used to describe and identify facilities may change.
 Changes to historical production figures are made based on whether the revision makes more sense when looking at future production.

-• changes in World Geography happen from time to time.
+- changes in World Geography happen from time to time.
 Countries may change name (e.g. “Turkey” to “Türkiye”), new countries emerge (e.g. South Sudan split out of Sudan).
-In these cases, it is normal to restate historical production figures on the updated view of the world.
+In these cases, it is normal to restate historical production figures based on the new, updated view of the world.

-3. Trans-Siberian Gold now operates as a subsidiary of a private Russian company Horvik
+- Trans-Siberian Gold now operates as a subsidiary of a private Russian company Horvik.

 Leave a Reply